AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 **The third path: The grail of Angu-LAHR**

->*The sun rose red on the horizon when he returned with the green vial containing a potion of invisibility.
+>*The sun rose red on the horizon when he returned with a green vial containing a potion of invisibility.
 Only one path
 >remained.
 The blue sand shining in the morning sun.
-At the end of this path was the grail, an object of power.*
+At the end of this path was the Grail of Configuration.*

 Taking some inspiration from **ngClass**, wouldn't it be great if we could provide an error definition object to our decorator directive and let it do all the hard work for us?